-Performance of the City of Edmonton investment funds ranged from 0.8% (Money Market Fund) to 8.1% (Ed Tel Endowment Fund), depending on each fund's asset mix.
+Performance ranged from 0.2% (Short-Term Bond Fund) to 10.8% (Ed Tel Endowment Fund), depending on each fund's asset mix.

-On a four-year basis, absolute returns have been strong and from a relative perspective, all of the City's funds continued to exceed their benchmarks.
+On a four-year basis, absolute returns have remained strong and, from a relative perspective, all of the City's funds have continued to exceed their benchmarks.

-The City's largest fund, the Ed Tel Endowment Fund, paid \$40 million in dividends to the City.
+The City's largest fund, the Ed Tel Endowment Fund, paid \$34 million in dividends to the City.

-KEY PROJECTS IN 2016
+KEY PROJECTS IN 2017

 The City's investment custodian is a trust company responsible for the safekeeping of the City's financial assets.
-A custody review was initiated in 2016.
+A custody review was previously initiated.
 The scope of the project included reviewing the custody agreement and associated fees, overall portfolio activity as well as cash management and foreign exchange services.
+The review confirmed that services are fairly well aligned; however, there was room for improvement in some areas.
+The findings were discussed with the City's custodian, which will result in an amended custody contract and updated fee schedule starting in 2018.